adam-woodhouse/Chem4P/README.md

 ## Jude and Salome

-Jude and Salome investigated cost, sustainability and stability of MOFs, to find the ones that were the most sustainale (non-toxic, non-radioactive, had a low supply risk), the cheapest (based on elemental cost of the MOFs) and the most stable (based on average coordination number).
+Jude and Salome investigated cost, sustainability and stability of MOFs, to find the ones that were the most sustainable (non-toxic, non-radioactive, had a low supply risk), the cheapest (based on elemental cost of the MOFs) and the most stable (based on average coordination number).